 Below are honors and awards received by the university and various programs within the institution.
 Knowing what grounds us is what grows us, we at Lipscomb are grateful for these achievements and look forward to the good that God desires to continue accomplishing through our university.

-In U.S. News and World Report’s 2017 America’s Best Colleges guidebook, Lipscomb University was moved up to the Best National Universities category, where it now ranks 181 out of 311 institutions in that category.
+In 2017, U.S. News and World Report’s, moved Lipscomb University up to the Best National Universities category, where it now ranks 194 out of 311 institutions in that category.
 Lipscomb is also ranked in the 2020 report as an A+ School for B Students.

 Lipscomb was named to the Kiplinger Personal Finance list of 100 best values in private universities for three years in a row.

 Since 2013, the National Council for Teacher Quality (NCTQ) has consistently ranked Lipscomb’s College of Education programs among the top 25 in the nation, ranking them as high as No. 1 nationally in 2014.
 Lipscomb's undergraduate secondary teacher preparation program is among the 120 programs in the NCTQ book Start Here to Become a Teacher, and organization gave Lipscomb one A+ and three A grades in various teacher preparation categories.

 Lipscomb was the recipient of more than $3.7 million in the past four years for both research and student support activities from public agencies including National Institutes of Health, National Science Foundation, U.S. Department of Education, Tennessee Department of Transportation and U.S. Department of Health & Human Services.

 Lipscomb has produced seven Fulbright scholars in 12 years, with five awardees being members of the Honors College Program.

 The Lipscomb Bisons have earned the Atlantic Sun Academic Trophy five times between 2010 and 2018, with at least 72 percent of student-athletes posting a 3.0 grade point average or better.